CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Manage-Licenses.md

 ## Apply a New License

-1. Upload the new license file to `/opt/netq-admin/nmx/licenses`.
+1. Upload the new license file to `/opt/netq-admin/nvl/licenses`.
 2. Run the following script:

 ```
-/opt/netq-admin/nmx/scripts/license-config.sh
+/opt/netq-admin/nvl/scripts/license-config.sh
 ```
-3. When prompted, select the first option, **Apply new license (replace existing)**.
+3. When prompted, select the first option: **Apply new license (replace existing)**
 4. Select the license file and confirm that the new license details are correct.

 The script concurrently applies the new license and replaces the previous one.